phpetra/oai-pmh-tools/README.md

 This set of tools include:
 - An OaiPmhClient that sends requests to the external webservice.
-- A Harvester - first feature after, once client is finished
+- A Harvester - first feature once client is finished
+- Build harvester with default mapper
 - @todo build the Discovery / Explorer
 - @todo build the server side of things